 Sant’Anna Institute is located overlooking the Marina Grande of Sorrento, perched on the cliffside, with stunning views from the sea-facing windows, and it’s a short walk to the harbor and the harbor-side restaurants.

-The Institute is located a short 15-minute walk from the center of town and 20 minutes from the Sorrento Station.
+The Institute is located a short 10 minute walk from the center of town and 15 minutes from the Sorrento Station.

-Sant’Anna occupies a stately building that houses a studio space, kitchen, student lounge, library, and student computers.
-In the garden, students can find lemon, orange, and kiwi trees as well as basketball courts.
+Sant’Anna occupies a former convent, a stately building that houses a studio space, kitchen, student lounge, library, and student computers.
+In the garden, students can find lemon, orange, and kiwi trees among the many crops there, as well as basketball courts.